 Noon; check-in from 3pm.

-All rates include buffet breakfast at L’Olivo Restaurant, shuttles to and from the harbour or Riccio Beach Club (subject to availability), entry and sun beds at the beach club (subject to availability), and 10 per cent off at the hotel boutique.
+All rates include buffet breakfast at L’Olivo Restaurant, shuttles to and from the harbour or Riccio Beach Club (subject to availability), entry and sun beds at the beach club (subject to availability).

 The hotel usually closes from mid-October to mid-April.